 - Forward official secondary school transcript(s) accompanied by an English translation of the document(s) as well as an official transcript of the in-progress grades when available.
 Transfer students should submit official copies of their final secondary school transcript and their college/university study.
 These should be accompanied by an English translation.
 Any available information regarding the comparability of the secondary school or college courses to the U.S. system should also be provided.

 - Demonstrate proficiency in the English language.
 This can be accomplished by submitting results of the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), STEPEIKEN, or Pearson Test of English Academic (PTE Academic).
 Students can also submit proof of completion of Level 112 at an ELS Language Center, completion of the level 7 at the International Language Institute in Northampton, MA, or completion of level 6 at Embassy CES.
 SAT I or ACT scores can be substituted for any of these scores as well.

 - Submit an Affidavit of Support form.
 Click here to download.

 - Submit an official letter from your bank (on the bank's stationery) declaring that the financial sponsor has sufficient funding to support the student's education at Western New England University.
 Click here to see an example.

 - Provide a recommendation from a guidance counselor or teacher.
 Engineering applicants should submit a letter from a math or science teacher.

-- Applications are normally reviewed and decisions sent to students within two or three weeks of the application becoming complete (when a date appears next to each item).
+Applications are normally reviewed and decisions sent to students within two or three weeks of the application becoming complete.
 We begin reviewing applications for the fall semester in November.
 Due to the volume of applications received during the November to mid-January period, responses to applications submitted before the end of January often take longer.